How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 • If you rely on scholarships, prioritize programs offering relevant scholarships.

-• Alternatively, target programs where you can source funding through other means, such as loans from family, friends, or an employer.
+• Alternatively, target LL.M. programs where you can source funding through other means, such as loans from family, friends, employer, or a bank.

 Some funding options, like negotiating financial aid, will only become available after you're admitted.
 While you can't plan extensively for these in advance, it's good to know they exist.